 As of the date hereof 660,000 shares of Series C Preferred Stock are outstanding.
+Our Series C Preferred Stock is not subject to the Reverse Stock Split except by adjustment to the conversion price.
 The shares of Series C Preferred Stock are convertible into shares of our common stock.
 These shares were offered and sold to certain "accredited investors" in a private placement without registration of the shares under Rule 506 of the Securities Act and the rules and regulations promulgated thereunder.